Seahawks1013/242studentslabs/labs/lab4.md

 ## Extra Credit Questions

 **A1.** The call stack in your computer is literally a stack.
 Every function call pushes a frame; every return pops one.
 What happens when a recursive function has no base case?
 Connect what you observed about the array stack's overflow behavior to the term "stack overflow."

+Without a base case, it will continue pushing frames forever.
+The call stack will eventually run out of space.
+The OS detects it and will throw an overflow error.

 **A2.** The linked queue's `dequeue` function has a single special-case line: `if (!head) tail = nullptr`.
 This line is easy to forget.
 Given what you traced in Model 3, describe exactly what breaks in a subsequent `enqueue` if this line is missing.

+Let's say the head and tail are pointing to the same value.
+After a dequeue, the head will point to nullptr, whereas the tail will still point to that same node (deleted memory).
+This is an issue, as the program is writing in memory it doesn't have.
+This will result in corrupting the data or crashing the program entirely.

 **A3.** `std::stack` and `std::queue` in C++ wrap `std::deque` internally rather than a raw array or linked list.
 Based on what you observed in Model 4, why might `std::deque` be a better default backing container than either of your two implementations?

+From model 4, we saw how linked lists are slow at a large n due to per-element memory allocation.
+However, with arrays, they are faster but at a fixed size. std::deque rather allocates memory in chunks instead of one node or in a giant block.
+It is cache-friendly with each block, grows freely without a fixed limit, and doesn't make a giant copy like a vector.

 ---